run-ai/docs/docs/Researcher/scheduling/fractions.md

 ### Setting up Dynamic MIG

 As described above, MIG is only available in the latest NVIDIA architecture.

+* When working with Kubernetes, NVIDIA defines a concept called [MIG Strategy](https://docs.nvidia.com/datacenter/cloud-native/kubernetes/mig-k8s.html#mig-strategies){target=_blank}.
+With Run:ai you must set the MIG strategy to `mixed`.
+See [NVIDIA prerequisites](../../admin/runai-setup/cluster-setup/cluster-prerequisites.md#nvidia) on how to set this flag.
-* For such nodes, the administrator needs to specifically enable dynamic MIG on the node by running:
+* The administrator needs to specifically enable dynamic MIG on the node by running:

     ```
     runai-adm set node-role --dynamic-mig-enabled <node-name>